Stoobs/audiblez-chatterbox/README.md

 Check out this example: [Audiblez running on a Google Colab Notebook with Cuda ](https://colab.research.google.com/drive/164PQLowogprWQpRjKk33e-8IORAvqXKI?usp=sharing]).

-We don't currently support Apple Silicon, as there is not yet a Kokoro implementation in MLX.
+We don't currently support Apple Silicon, as there is not yet a Chatterbox-TTS implementation in MLX.
 As soon as it will be available, we will support it.

 ## Manually pick chapters to convert